udzura/wardite/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/udzura/waru.
+Bug reports and pull requests are welcome on GitHub at https://github.com/udzura/wardite.

 ## See also

 - https://github.com/technohippy/wasmrb?tab=readme-ov-file
   - Referencial implementation but no support with WASI
-  - Waru aims to support full WASI (previwe 1)
+  - Wardite aims to support full WASI (previwe 1)